Protect Pollinators, Support Agriculture, Sustain Ecosystem Services

 Stockbridge School of Agriculture, University of Massachusetts, Amherst, MA

-- Mader, E., M. Spivak, E. Evans, and Natural Resource, Agriculture, and Engineering Service.
+- Mader, E., M. Spivak, E. Evans, & Natural Resource, Agriculture, and Engineering Service.
 (2010).
 Managing alternative pollinators: A handbook for beekeepers, growers, and conservationists.
 Beltsville, MD: Sustainable Agriculture Research and Education.
 Available online.
 Accessed 20-Mar 2015.

 - Fowler, J. (2015).
 Native shrubs and trees for pollinator conservation in New England.
 Available online.
 Accessed 20-Mar 2015.